 The gene track displaying mechanism in GeNemo Search is powered by GeNemo Browser.

-So far two species are supported in GeNemo Search:
+So far two ref are supported in GeNemo Search:

 ENCODE and mouseENCODE data are incorporated in GeNemo as epigenetic data sets for search and visualization to provide better insights from the vast amount data within the project.